 CLOSE COMBAT (MELEE)

 Player holding the Initiative carries out melees in any order he chooses.
 Front rank of bases only melee.
-All bases counted as fighting must be in edge-to-edge contact.
+All bases counted as fighting must be in edge-to-edge or corner-to-corner (overlap) contact.
 Maximum odds 3:1.